 Do you know how many windows you have in your house?
-Probably more than you realize so understanding more about how they're put together and common repairs can be helpful.
-Window glazing is a confusing term because it can refer to different parts of a window, that is physical windows versus the Windows operating system.
+Probably more than you realize, so understanding more about how they're put together and common repairs can be helpful.
+Window glazing is a confusing because it can refer to different parts of a window, that is physical windows versus the Windows operating system.

 - Window glass is called glazing and energy efficient windows with multiple panes of glass are called glazing “systems”.